 Any student may appeal the assessment, application, calculation, collection, or interpretation of any University fee, charge, deposit, or refund.
 The University has developed the following processes for filing an appeal :

 Fee Adjustments for Tuition-Related University Fees/Charges, Refunds, etc.

 The University's guideline explaining how to file an appeal for a fee adjustment is available online.
 Please read the acceptable reasons for which fee adjustments are made.
-If your situation meets the criteria outlined, complete the Appeal Form and submit to the Office of Enrollment Management.
-Supporting documentation must be sent to the Office of Enrollment Management within five (5) business days of the submission of the appeal.
-The Office of Enrollment Management will provide a decision in writing via e-mail to the appellant's official APSU e-mail account.
+If your situation meets the criteria outlined, complete the Appeal Form and submit to Student Achievement.
+Supporting documentation must be sent to Studen Achievement within five (5) business days of the submission of the appeal.
+Student Achievement will provide a decision in writing via e-mail to the appellant's official APSU e-mail account.

-Decisions of the Office of Enrollment Management may be appealed in writing to the Fee Adjustment Appeals Committee which meets twice each Fall and Spring semester.
+Decisions of Student Achievement may be appealed in writing to the Fee Adjustment Appeals Committee which meets twice each Fall and Spring semester.
 The committee chairperson will provide a decision in writing via e-mail to the appellant’s official APSU e-mail account.
 Appeals of adverse decisions made by this committee must be in writing to the Assistant Vice President for Finance and Administration.
 A written decision of matters appealed to that office will be sent to the student’s official APSU e-mail account.
 This concludes the fee adjustment appeals process.